-Wander idly through the vibrant and bustling tree-lined avenues of downtown Rangoon and the decaying elegance of British colonial buildings, then visit the spectacular Shwedagon Pagoda, a huge golden Buddhist stupa that dominates the Rangoon skyline.
+Wander idly through the vibrant and bustling tree-lined avenues of downtown Yangon and the decaying elegance of British colonial buildings, then visit the spectacular Shwedagon Pagoda, a huge golden Buddhist stupa that dominates the skyline.

 2. 2000 PAGODAS OF BAGAN

 The plains surrounding the ancient city of Bagan are home to over 2,000 Buddhist temples, some dating back more than a millennia.
 For the most spectacular views of the temple-studded landscape and the snaking Irrawaddy, stand on the platform of a gilded pagoda at the break of dawn or float across the sky in a balloon as the sun sets…

 3. INLE LAKE